mlin/ai4sqlite3/README.md

 ### Challenging examples

-Here are a few examples where gpt-3.5-turbo generates diverse, often-erroneous answers (cherry-picked ones shown).
+Here are a few examples where gpt-3.5-turbo usually generates erroneous answers (but we show cherry-picked ones).

 <pre>
 > <b>Considering sales to USA customers, find the top-grossing artist in each state.</b>